 Scarlet fever is an infectious disease caused by toxin-producing strains of the bacteria Streptococcus pyogenes, also known as group A streptococcus (GAS).
 Any child presenting with symptoms of scarlet fever needs to be referred to their GP immediately.

-.
+Onset is usually rapid, with fever, sore throat, vomiting, headache, abdominal pain, myalgia and malaise15.
 This is followed 12–48 hours later by a blanching rash, which usually starts on the neck then extends to the trunk and extremities.
 The tongue may also be covered in a heavy white coating, through which red papillae may be visible.
-The white covering disappears after a while, leaving the tongue with a beefy red appearance (known as ‘strawberry tongue’)[13]
+The white covering disappears after a while, leaving the tongue with a beefy red appearance (known as ‘strawberry tongue’)15.

 Source: Science Photo Library

 The rash is a fine erythematous punctate eruption, which blanches with pressure.
 This is followed by dry rough skin, with the feel of sandpaper.
-Seven to ten days later, desquamation of all affected areas will occur, which may last on the palms for up to a month.
+Seven to ten days later, desquamation of all affected areas will occur, which may last on the palms for up to a month15.

 Scarlet fever is highly contagious and, if not treated with antimicrobials, can be infectious for two to three weeks after the onset of symptoms (with antimicrobials it remains infectious for 24 hours after starting treatment).
-Scarlet fever is treated with antibiotics and symptomatic relief (e.g. paracetamol to reduce the fever), and fluids should be maintained to prevent dehydration[13]
+Scarlet fever is treated with antibiotics and symptomatic relief (e.g. paracetamol to reduce the fever), and fluids should be maintained to prevent dehydration15.

 Rash with itching